Azure/azure-powershell/src/Network/docs/latest-2019-04-30/Get-AzNetworkWatcherPacketCapture.md

 ```

 ### -NetworkWatcherName
-The name of the Network Watcher resource.
+The name of the network watcher.

 ```yaml
 Type: System.String